naston70/jeremys-it-lab/29.FHRPs/neil-anderson/hsrp.md

 This must be configured on both routers, only difference being the IP address of the interfaces on different routers.
 Verification is done via ```show standby``` (shows active router, pre-emption enabled etc)

-Possible to have different interfaces active on different subnets
+Possible to have different interfaces active on different subnets.